 Purchasers in this offering will immediately experience substantial dilution in net tangible book value of the shares they purchase.
-Because our common stock was originally sold at prices substantially lower than the initial public offering price that you will pay, you will suffer immediate dilution of \$ per share in net tangible book value.
-The exercise of outstanding options, of which are outstanding and exercisable as of , 2010, may result in further dilution.
+Because our common stock was originally sold at prices substantially lower than the assumed initial public offering price of \$11.50 per share (which is the mid-point of the estimated offering price range set forth on the cover page of this prospectus) that you will pay, you will suffer immediate dilution of \$15.11 per share in net tangible book value.
+The exercise of outstanding options, 747,935 of which were outstanding and exercisable as of December 31, 2009, and the conversion of deferred stock units, 174,230 of which were outstanding and exercisable as of December 31, 2009, may result in further dilution.
 See "Dilution."